openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## ISO mDL

-This section defines the format specific profile for credentials complying with [@!ISO.18013-5].
+This section defines a Credential Format Profile for credentials complying with [@!ISO.18013-5].

 ### Format Identifier

-The format identifier is `mso_mdoc`.
+The Credential format identifier is `mso_mdoc`.

 ### Server Metadata {#server_metadata_mso_mdoc}

-The following additional server metadata are defined for this credential format.
+The following additional server metadata are defined for this Credential format.

 * `doctype`: REQUIRED.
 JSON string identifying the credential type.
 * `claims`: OPTIONAL.
 A JSON object containing a list of key value pairs, where the key identifies a certain namespace as